Mick Fuller: Background and education

-Michael (Mick) John Fuller completed a Diploma of Applied Policing at Charles Sturt University and a Diploma in Business Management from TAFE NSW.
+Michael John Fuller completed a Diploma of Applied Policing at Charles Sturt University and a Diploma in Business Management from TAFE NSW.
 He got a Graduate Certificate in Change Management from South Western Sydney Institute of TAFE.
 He received a Graduate Diploma in Executive Leadership from the Australian Institute of Police Management.
 He attended the NSW Police Detective Designated Course and Emergency Management Arrangements.
 He has taken up management responsibilities as the State Emergency Operation Controller.

 Career in NSW Police Force

 At the age of 19 years old, Mick Fuller began his career at Kogarah Police Station in 1987 as a junior officer, where he performed general and investigative duties.
 He joined the City of Sydney Investigations in 1992, where he later became a designated detective in 1993.
 He later joined the Crime Task Force in 1994 where he took up criminal investigative roles.
 Fuller became a Detective Sergeant in 2000 and led the drug squad at Kings Cross Police Station.
-In 2002, He became the Inspector Duty officer for the Eastern Beaches and later joined the Ashfield Target Action Group in 2003.
+In 2002, he became the Inspector Duty officer for the Eastern Beaches and later joined the Ashfield Target Action Group in 2003.
 Fuller was promoted to Superintendent Operations Manager for the Greater Metropolitan Region in 2004.
 In 2007, he became the staff officer to the Deputy Commissioner in charge of field operations.
 Fuller was promoted as a Local Area Commander for the Eastern Suburbs in 2008 and for the City Central area in 2009.
 In 2010, he became the Assistant Commissioner and Commander of the Southern Region.
 Then, he was appointed Commander in charge of Professional Standards in 2013.
 While being the Assistant Commissioner in 2014, Fuller was also the Commander of the Central Metropolitan Region where he was part of the response team at the Lindt Cafe siege.
 He was selected as the New South Wales Police Commissioner in 2017.

 Fuller is known for his solid operational background and his many years of experience working in management and executive roles that oversaw over 16,000 officers within the NSW Police Force.
 His colleagues spoke highly of his best interest of the force and the community.
 Fuller has been the spokesman for alcohol-related crime as well as an advocate against family and domestic violence.
 He has developed strategies to target crime offenders and reduce rates of violence in the community.
 He is also the face of the Police Force at several events in the past including the Bushfire Crisis, the Asia-Pacific Economic Cooperation (APEC) summit, World Youth Day, the Sydney Gay and Lesbian Mardi Gras, the annual New Year's Eve celebration and Operation Hammerhead.